Latest updates 9th October 2019

 Q. Why have you chosen Palace Green Homes and not gone out to tender for a development partner?

 A. This seems a significant issue to some residents and we want to assure you that the Trustees have given this much thought before committing to this route.
-Palace Green Homes has been created by ECDC and the trustees have no involvement in this.
+Palace Green Homes has been created by ECDC and the Trustees have no involvement in this.
 Our aim is to provide the best deal for our community.
-Significant benifits for the wider community are quoted later in this section from the arrangement, but these are incidental and beyond the trustees remit.
+Significant benefits for the wider community are quoted later in this section from the arrangement, but these are incidental and beyond the Trustees remit.
 The CLT has only just been formed with a group of volunteer unpaid Trustees and little initial financial resource.
 We decided that we needed to take a fast and pragmatic route to deliver much needed housing asap.
 Having looked at the resources and timescales of other CLTs we wanted to achieve the same outputs much faster with our limited resources before more commercial sites moved forward in the village.

 We believe we could not achieve the same outputs in the same timescales by any other means.